 This door includes two knobs and a handle that can double as a towel bar, plus a reversible top track with a simple finish on one side and a more detailed design on the other.
 The height of the door is 70 inches, and it’s made to fit openings of between 43⅜ inches and 47⅜ inches wide.

 - Type: Sliding framed

 - Dimensions: 70½ inches high by 43⅜ to 47⅜ inches wide

 - Finish: Handle in bronze, chrome, or nickel, with matching frame (or in white)

-- Handle can double as a towel bar
+- Long wide handle can double as a towel bar

 - Easy to install with clear instructions

 - Opening can feel tight if door is installed in narrow spaces

 Get the Delta shower door at The Home Depot.

 A fully frameless shower door looks modern and elegant, allowing the shower’s tile or stonework to be on full display while also making the space feel larger.
 The Vigo Elan model has thick ⅜-inch clear tempered glass and is available with chrome, matte black, matte gold, or stainless steel hardware.
 Vigo coats all finishes in seven layers of material to prevent rust, corrosion, and scratches.
 The door also comes in a choice of black-tinted glass to provide a unique aesthetic.
 The round roller disk sliding system ensures a tight fit and allows for adjustments.